simplenetes-io/podc/PODSPEC.md

-# Simplenetes Pod specifications
+# Simplenetes Pod specification

 ## Background
 Simplenetes pods are managed by a daemon process.
 This process is created on `create` together with the pod.
 The process PID is put as a label on the pod so the commands know where to find it.
 The process is signalled TERM/USR2 to terminate/kill it self, done by the `stop` and `kill` commands (or using `kill` directly).
-The daemon process constantly is updating the `pod.status` file which current runtime information.
+The daemon process constantly is updating the `.pod.status` file with the current runtime information.

-Each container run is wrapped in a process which is used to separate stdout/stderr logging.
+Each container run is wrapped in a process which is used to separate stdout/stderr logging per container.
+Logs are stored in `./logs`.

 Motivation for this project:

- - We prefer podman because:
+ - We use podman because:
     - containers are run root-less
-    - no "docker daemon"
+    - No Docker daemon
     - Docker compatible images
     - podman has fine grained pod features exposed in the tool
  - We want more sophisticated restart policies than podman offers, such as `on-interval`.